The Eye Test Was Normal.

 Post-Concussion / Mild TBI Visual Syndrome

 Visual symptoms that persist after a head injury where CT or MRI showed no significant pathology.
-Symptoms include photosensitivity, reading difficulty, motion sensitivity, and convergence insufficiency acquired at the time of injury.
-The NORA guidelines provide the evidence base for assessment and management.
+Includes photosensitivity, reading difficulty, motion sensitivity, and convergence insufficiency acquired at the time of injury.
 Recovery is achievable - post-concussion visual symptoms are not permanent if properly addressed.

 Post-Stroke Visual Rehabilitation

-Stroke can cause homonymous hemianopia (loss of the same side of vision in both eyes), ocular motor nerve palsy (diplopia), visual neglect (ignoring stimuli on the affected side), or visual processing deficits.
+Stroke can cause homonymous hemianopia, ocular motor nerve palsy, visual neglect, or visual processing deficits.
 Prismatic lens rehabilitation, saccadic training, and compensatory scanning programmes are the primary tools.
-Timing matters - earlier intervention after stroke yields better outcomes.
+Earlier intervention after stroke yields better outcomes.

 Visual Midline Shift Syndrome

-After TBI, stroke, or vestibular disruption, the brain's internal representation of the body's midline shifts, creating postural instability, visual tilt, and difficulty with balance tasks.
-Yoked prisms can create immediate improvement in posture and balance by recalibrating the brain's spatial frame of reference.
-This is an under-recognised condition that has significant impact on quality of life and daily function.
+After TBI, stroke, or vestibular disruption, the brain's internal representation of the body's midline shifts, creating postural instability and visual tilt.
+Yoked prisms can create immediate improvement in posture and balance - this is an under-recognised condition with significant impact on daily function.

 Acquired Strabismus (Post-Neurological)

-Eye misalignment acquired after a neurological event (cranial nerve palsy, orbital trauma, brain tumour or surgery) behaves differently from childhood strabismus.
-Prism therapy and visual rehabilitation can manage diplopia, reduce the surgical need in some cases, and improve functional vision.
-Coordination with the neurology team at the treating hospital is part of our approach.
+Eye misalignment acquired after a neurological event behaves differently from childhood strabismus.
+Prism therapy and visual rehabilitation can manage diplopia, reduce surgical need in some cases, and improve functional vision.
+Coordination with the neurology team is part of our approach.

 How Neuro-Visual Rehabilitation Works via Telehealth